AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/magento-deployment-troubleshooter.md

 magento-cloud activity:log <activity-id> [OPTIONAL: <-p project-id or project-url>]
 ```

 a.
 YES – Troubleshoot the other environment blocking deployment in the existing environment.
-Proceed to [Step 2](#step-2).
+Proceed to [Step 3](#step-3).

 b.
 NO – Troubleshoot the current environment.
-Proceed to [Step 2](#step-2)

-+++

-## Step 2

-+++**Is Adobe Commerce on cloud infrastructure service up?**

-Stuck Deployment – Is Adobe Commerce on cloud infrastructure service up?
-Check [Adobe Commerce Cloud](https://status.adobe.com/products/3350/).

-a.
-YES – Proceed to [Step 3](#step-3).
+Proceed to [Step 3](#step-3)
-b.
-NO – Maintenance or global outages.
-Check for estimated duration and updates.

 +++

 ## Step 3